Last Updated: Mar 13, 2023

 Please be aware that deleting your Account may not fully remove all content you have published on our Service from search engine indexes (e.g. Google) and network caches.
 We cannot control the behavior of these entities.

-You have the choice to request correction and/or deletion of personal information we process about you as well as to request that we cease communicating with you where we do so on the basis of your consent or previous customer relationship with you.
+You have the choice to request correction and/or deletion of personal information we process about you.
+You also have the right to opt out of any marketing messages or product notifications at any time even if you have given us your consent earlier.
 If you are a registered user, you can access and update most information associated with your Account by logging in to the Service and checking your Account Settings page.

 Your GDPR Rights